 The measuring system complies with the general safety requirements as per EN 61010-1, the EMC requirements as per the IEC/EN 61326 series and the NAMUR recommendations NE 21.

-► The device must only be powered by a power unit that operates using an energy-limited electric circuit according to UL/EN/IEC 61010-1, Section 9.4 and the requirements in Table 18.
+The device must be powered only by a power unit that operates using a limited-energy circuit in accordance with UL/EN/IEC 61010-1, Section 9.4 and the requirements in Table 18.